Interferometer Techniques for Gravitational-Wave Detection: Interferometric Length Sensing and Control

 \subsection{Error signals and transfer functions}

 In general, we will call an \emph{error signal} any measured signal suitable for stabilising a certain experimental parameter $p$ with a servo loop.
 The aim is to maintain the variable $p$ at a user-defined value, the \emph{operating point}, $p_0$.
 Therefore, the error signal must be a function of the parameter $p$.
 In most cases it is preferable to have a bipolar signal with a zero crossing at the operating point.
-The slope of the error signal at the operating point is a measure of the `gain' of the sensor (which in the case of interferometers is a combination of optics and electronics).
+The slope of the error signal at the operating point is a measure of the `gain' of the sensor, which in the case of interferometers is a combination of optics and electronics.

-\emph{Transfer functions} describe the propagation of a periodic signal through a \emph{plant} and are usually given as plots of amplitude and phase over frequency.
+\emph{Transfer functions} describe the propagation of a periodic signal through a \emph{plant} and are usually given as plots of amplitude and phase over frequency, e.g.~as Bode plots (see the following section).
 By definition a transfer function describes only the linear coupling of signals inside a system.
 This means a transfer function is independent of the actual signal size.
 For small signals or small deviations, most systems can be linearised and correctly described by transfer functions.

 Experimentally, network analysers are commonly used to measure a transfer function: one connects a periodic signal (the \emph{source}) to an actuator of the plant (which is to be analysed) and to an input of the analyser.
 A signal from a sensor that monitors a certain parameter of the plant is connected to the second analyser input.
 By mixing the source with the sensor signal the analyser can determine the amplitude and phase of the input signal with respect to the source (amplitude equals one and the phase equals zero when both signals are identical).